 Back in July, after we were under contract for the house, I was idea collecting.
 God bless my Pinterest followers because every half hour I was pinning any little thing I thought would be a possibility in the house.
 During that time I decided I fell in love with the industrial wood+metal look.
 I don’t want my whole house covered in it, but thought it would be perfect for the front door, so long as it was narrow enough to fit in the small hallway and long enough that it spanned the office doorway.
 Kind of like this, except without the wheels.

 One day in August I found the perfect table at Marshall’s.
 It had dark wood on the top and bottom in between a black metal frame, exactly what I was looking for.
-The price was $150, which at the time felt really steep.
+This metal finished product is formed through metal casting or sand casting process.
+The price was affordable, which at the time felt really steep.
 I texted J to see what he thought; he liked it and said go for it (he’s a keeper, that one).
 But I thought $150 was too much to spend and decided to sleep on it and come back the next day if I really wanted it.

 As you can guess from all stories that start with I found it at Marshall’s but decided to mull it over… the next day the entry table of my dreams was gone.
 The two side tables that matched were still there, just sitting there mocking my indecision.
 I went back a few times in hopes that one would magically reappear, but after a few weeks decided it wasn’t meant to be.

 Fast forward to October 25, I went back to Marshall’s (on a hunt for boots) and wouldn’t you know it, that entry table was sitting in the middle of the floor.
 Huzzah!
 Forget the boots — let’s buy a table!
 I maneuvered it awkwardly to the front of the store and thanked a nice clerk to help haul it in my car.
 Of course, a better way to end this is to tell you I got it at 80% off or something like that… but nope, I spent full price on that sucker and haven’t looked back since.